juxor/afaq/markdown/append35.md

 fighting Anarchists suffered 40 casualties and 500 were taken prisoner.
 The Petrograd anarchists protested this attack:

-> _ "The Bolsheviks have lost their senses.
-They have betrayed the proletariat and attacked the anarchists.
-They have joined . . . the counter-revolutionary bourgeoisie.
-They have declared war on revolutionary anarchism. . . .
+> _"The Bolsheviks have lost their senses.
+They have betrayed the proletariat
+> and attacked the anarchists.
+They have joined . . . the counter-
+> revolutionary bourgeoisie.
+They have declared war on revolutionary
+> anarchism. . . .
 We regarded you [Bolsheviks] as our revolutionary brothers.
-But you have proved to be traitors.
-You are Cains -- you have killed your brothers . . .
+> But you have proved to be traitors.
+You are Cains -- you have killed your
+> brothers . . .
 There can be no peace with the traitors to the working class.
-The executioners of the revolution wish to become the executioners of anarchism."_ [quoted by Paul Avrich, **The Anarchists in the Russian Revolution**, p.
+> The executioners of the revolution wish to become the executioners of
+> anarchism."_ [quoted by Paul Avrich, **The Anarchists in the Russian
+> Revolution** , p.
 113]

 Fifteen days later similar raids were carried out in Petrograd.
 This repression, we must note, took place months before the outbreak of the Russian Civil War (in late May 1918).
-In May of that year, leading anarchist periodicals (including **Burevestnik**, **Anarkhia** and **Golos Truda**) were closed down by the government.
+In May of that year, leading anarchist periodicals (including **Burevestnik** , **Anarkhia** and **Golos Truda** ) were closed down by the government.
 The repression continued during the war and afterwards.
 Many imprisoned anarchists were deported from the "workers' state" in 1921 after they went on hunger strike and their plight was raised by libertarian delegates to the founding congress of the Red International of Labour Unions held that year.